 About

 Lillie Lainoff (author of ONE FOR ALL) received her B.A. in English with a concentration in creative writing and distinction within the major from Yale University.
 She received her MA in Creative Writing Prose Fiction from the University of East Anglia, and currently lives in Washington, D.C.
-ONE FOR ALL was named a Best Book of 2022 by NPR, a Best First Novel for Youth of 2022 by Booklist, a Best Book of 2022 by the Chicago Public Library, and a Best YA Book of 2022 by Buzzfeed and Paste Magazine.
-It was also a Junior Library Guild selection and a 2023 YALSA Best Fiction for Young Adults pick.
+ONE FOR ALL, her debut novel, was named a Best Book of 2022 by NPR and a Best First Novel for Youth of 2022 by Booklist.
+It was also a Junior Library Guild Gold Standard selection and a 2023 YALSA Best Fiction for Young Adults pick, amongst other awards.
+She will have a short story in the upcoming THESE BODIES AIN’T BROKEN, a young adult horror anthology (Page Street, September 2025), as well as a short story in the upcoming BOUNDLESS, a middle grade anthology (FSG, Winter 2027).

 As an undergraduate, Lillie was a member of Yale’s Varsity Fencing team.
-As a senior, she was one of the first physically disabled athletes to individually qualify for any NCAA Championship event, and helped her team to an end-of-season 10th place ranking by the National Coaches Poll.
-She still fences competitively and coaches.
-In 2017, she was named a recipient of the inaugural Spirit of Sport award by the US Fencing Association.
+As a senior, she was one of the first openly physically disabled athletes to individually qualify for any NCAA Championship event, and helped her team to an end-of-season 10th place ranking by the National Coaches Poll.
+She continues to fence and coach.
+She was one of the recipients of the inaugural Spirit of Sport award by USA Fencing.

-If you want to know more about her writing and what she’s currently working on, you can follow her on Twitter, Instagram, and Facebook.
+If you want to know more about her writing and what she’s currently working on, you can follow her on Twitter/X, Instagram, Threads, Bluesky, and Facebook.

 Astrid Photography